samerlahoud/wiot/final-project.md

 **Project Teams:** Students must form their project groups (4 students per group) by **Friday, November 21, 2025 at 11:59 PM**.
 Groups not submitted by the deadline will be assigned randomly.

-# Final Project – BLE-Based Luggage cluster Detection System
+# Final Project – BLE-Based Luggage Cluster Detection System

 ## 📡 Project Overview